hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_cluster.html.markdown

 * `service_attachment_uri` -
   (Output)
   Service attachment URI for the workstation cluster.
-  The service attachemnt is created when private endpoint is enabled.
+  The service attachment is created when private endpoint is enabled.
   To access workstations in the cluster, configure access to the managed service using (Private Service Connect)[https://cloud.google.com/vpc/docs/configure-private-service-connect-services].

 ## Attributes Reference